CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 > ## Browser choice and using an incognito or private browsing window
 >
 > While almost any modern browser should work with OOD, the developers recommend google chrome as it has the widest support
-> for the tools used to create OOD [browser requirements](https://osc.github.io/ood-documentation/latest/requirements.html#browser-requirements)
+> for the tools used to create Open OnDemand. [browser requirements](https://osc.github.io/ood-documentation/latest/requirements.html#browser-requirements)
 >
-> For security it is recommend you use a private browsing window with OOD as this allows a complete
+> For security it is recommend you use a private browsing window with Open OnDemand as this allows a complete
 > log out by just simplying closing the window.
-While logout does exist in OOD, it may not work as
+While logout does exist in Open OnDemand, it may not work as
 > expected and really keep you logged in even after hitting logout.
 {: .callout}